Garrett-Weber/pinocchio/README.md

 # Fuzzing

-My previously private fork of pinnocchio to add fuzzing back when it was a side project by an Anza dev.
+Fuzz harnesses I wrote for pinocchio in 2025, back when it was a side project by an Anza dev.

-Just a toy project, no guarantee this even works
+Five cargo-fuzz targets in `fuzz/fuzz_targets/`.
+The main one is `fuzz_deserialize`: it builds an SBF input buffer, runs pinocchio's entrypoint deserializer over it, and diffs the result against `solana-program`.
+The rest cover account info, CPI, instructions, and syscalls.

 <h1 align="center">